Ee-Hsin/policyKit/README.md

 ## Troubleshooting
 - If you encounter errors related to missing fields or database issues, ensure migrations are up to date and the database is seeded.
-- For vector search issues, verify that the `pgvector` extension is enabled and the `job_posting_embeddings` table exists.
+- For vector search issues, verify that:
-- If seeding fails, check that:
-  - The database exists and is accessible
+  - The Chroma database is properly initialized in the `.chroma` directory
-  - The pgvector extension is enabled
+  - The job posting embeddings collection exists
-  - All required tables are created (run migrations)
   - Your virtual environment is activated
   - All dependencies are installed